 The Hellfire Caves

-The Hellfire Caves (not National Trust) can be found at the top end of Church Lane at the foot of West Wycombe Hill.
-They are currently closed.
+The Hellfire Caves (not National Trust) can be found at the top end of Church Lane, at the foot of West Wycombe hill.

 Sir Francis Dashwood (2nd Baronet), had the caves built to relieve serious local unemployment caused by three successive harvest failures between 1748 and 1750, and to provide material for a new main road between West Wycombe and High Wycombe.
 Dashwood was co-founder of the notorious Hellfire Club, which held meetings in the caves.
 Members of the Club included William Hogarth, John Wilkes, Thomas Potter and John Montagu, 4th Earl of Sandwich.
 Benjamin Franklin, a close friend of Dashwood, visited the caves on more than one occasion.